Hamilton-Jacobi Equations of Nonholonomic Magnetic Hamiltonian Systems: Hamilton-Jacobi Equation of Magnetic Hamiltonian System

 Because $\varepsilon: T^* Q \rightarrow T^* Q $ is symplectic with respect to $\omega^B$, and hence $ X^B_H\cdot \varepsilon= T\varepsilon \cdot X^B_{H\cdot\varepsilon}, $ along $\varepsilon$.
 From the above arguments, we can obtain that

 Because the magnetic symplectic form $\omega^B$ is non-degenerate, it follows that $T\gamma \cdot X^\varepsilon= X^B_H\cdot \varepsilon ,$ is equivalent to $T\varepsilon \cdot X^B_{H\cdot\varepsilon} = T\lambda\cdot X^B_H\cdot \varepsilon $.
-Thus, $\varepsilon$ is a solution of the equation $T\varepsilon\cdot X^B_{H\cdot\varepsilon}= T\lambda \cdot X^B_H \cdot \varepsilon,$ if and only if it is a solution of the Type II of Hamilton-Jacobi equation $T\gamma\cdot X^\varepsilon= X^B_H\cdot \varepsilon .$ 0.3cm $\blacksquare$
+Thus, $\varepsilon$ is a solution of the equation $T\varepsilon\cdot X^B_{H\cdot\varepsilon}= T\lambda \cdot X^B_H \cdot \varepsilon,$ if and only if it is a solution of the Type II of Hamilton-Jacobi equation $T\gamma \cdot X^\varepsilon= X^B_H \cdot \varepsilon .$ 0.3cm $\blacksquare$

-\begin{rema} When $B=0$, in this case the magnetic symplectic form $\omega^B$ is just the canonical symplectic form $\omega$ on $T^*Q$, and the magnetic Hamiltonian system is just the canonical Hamiltonian system itself.
+\begin{rema} It is worthy of noting that, the Type I of Hamilton-Jacobi equation $T\gamma \cdot X^\gamma= X^B_H \cdot \gamma ,$ is the equation of the differential one-form $\gamma$; and the Type II of Hamilton-Jacobi equation $T\gamma\cdot X^\varepsilon = X^B_H \cdot \varepsilon ,$ is the equation of the symplectic diffeomorphism map $\varepsilon$.
+When $B=0$, in this case the magnetic symplectic form $\omega^B$ is just the canonical symplectic form $\omega$ on $T^*Q$, and the magnetic Hamiltonian system is just the canonical Hamiltonian system itself.
 From the above Type I and Type II of Hamilton-Jacobi theorems, that is, Theorem 3.5 and Theorem 3.7, we can get the Theorem 2.5 and Theorem 2.6 in Wang \cite{wa17}.
 It shows that Theorem 3.5 and Theorem 3.7 can be regarded as an extension of two types of Hamilton-Jacobi theorem for Hamiltonian system given in \cite{wa17} to that for the magnetic Hamiltonian system. \end{rema}